johnwargo/esp32-parrot-server/readme.md

 Arguments: 0
 ```

-If the request contains query string paramaters, you'll find each of those arguments in the response as well.
+If the request contains query string parameters, you'll find each of those arguments in the response as well.

 ***